What does success look like to you?

 Lead generation KPIs will help you understand which marketing channels should be focused on and which need to be optimized.

-Lead origination is a marketing KPI that many are familiar with, but few follow as closely as they should.
+Lead origination is a digital marketing KPI that many are familiar with, but few follow as closely as they should.
 The sources of your leads is one of the most important things you can understand about your marketing.
 If you know which sources are proving to be most effective, you can focus your efforts on those and pull budget away from the least fruitful.

 Lead volume is the number of leads being generated by an individual channel or as a whole.
 Understanding your lead volume helps you to determine how many leads you need to generate in order to reach a sales/revenue goal.

 Determining lead quality allows you to optimize your marketing.
 If a marketing channel is generating an abundance of leads but you’re finding them difficult to convert, it may be that your message is reaching the wrong people.
 If it’s generating a strong number of MQLs (marketing-qualified leads) or SQLs (sales-qualified leads), you know your message is strong and your targeting is accurate.

 Now that we’ve covered lead generation, let’s look at the sales process and the strategy you’ll use to optimize it.